joelburget/website/posts/private/plaintext.md

 ## Sacrifices

 As I'm trying to present an unbiased account of the benefits of structural editing, it's time to consider the downsides.
+Let's talk in generalities for a moment.

 <div class="aside" markdown="1">